Last Updated : May 8 2007: freq.ques,v 1.18

 The standard is widely adopted, sometimes in whole and sometimes in part.
 The Open Group and the IEEE have a number of certification programs for products who want to show they implement the standard.

-See the Open Group's UNIX 03 certified products list.
+See The Open Group UNIX certified products list.

-See the POSIX®: Certified by IEEE and The Open Group certified products list.
+See the POSIX™: Certified by IEEE and The Open Group certified products list.

 For copies of IEEE standards you need to contact IEEE or visit http://standards.ieee.org.

-The Open Group allows you to download previous versions of the Single UNIX Specification, either as the constituent parts (see http://www.opengroup.org/bookstore/catalog/un.htm) or as sets (see https://store.opengroup.org.
+The Open Group allows you to download previous versions of the Single UNIX Specification, either as the constituent parts or sets (see https://publications.opengroup.org/standards/unix).